Hosting, Retreats, and Teambuilding

 In the context of a planned initiative to reinforce and promote attention to a work team’s priorities, values, and performance objectives, managers may use university funds to purchase gifts (e.g., pens, pins, desk accessories) with a value of less than $50.00.
 Receipt of such gifts must be linked to desired employee behavior and the stated purpose be documented.
 Approval must be obtained from the cognizant vice president.
 This type of activity is limited to an annual occurrence.

-Purchase of cash cards such as prepaid debit cards are not to be used as gifts at any time.
-However, upon approval of the Purchasing Card Manager, pre-paid cards may be used for students (e.g., laundry cards, entrepreneur projects, etc.) A Cash Card Request Form must be submitted to Financial Services's Purchasing division prior to any cash card purchase.
+Purchase of cash cards such as prepaid debit cards are not to be used as gifts or awards for employees or students at any time.
+However, upon approval of the Purchasing Card Manager, pre-paid cards may be used for students for select defined business purposes (e.g., laundry cards, entrepreneur projects, etc.) A Cash Card Request Form must be submitted to Purchasing prior to any cash card purchase.
 This request must include the business purpose and the amount of the cash card.
 It is also required that the cash card is reconciled to match the dollar amount purchased by submitting a report to firstname.lastname@example.org.
 Any unreconciled amount within two months of purchase must be reimbursed by the cardholder.

 3.6.1 Welcome Baskets/Missionary Departures